qlik-oss/corectl/docs/corectl_build.md

 ## corectl build

-Reloads and saves the app after updating connections, dimensions, measures,objects and the script
+Reloads and saves the app after updating connections, dimensions, measures, objects and the script

 ### Synopsis